-8.8 Limitations infrastructure and the need improvement, for its aligned to growth, have been identified within the sustainability issues for Spixworth (see Sustainability Appraisal Report and Scoping Report).
-Any new development should take the opportunity enhance and encourage the use of sustainable transport modes through the provision of footpaths, cycleways and public transport improvements.
+8.8 of Limitations infrastructure and the need for its improvement, aligned to growth, have been identified within the sustainability issues for Spixworth (see Sustainability Appraisal Report and Scoping Report).
+Any new development should take the opportunity to enhance and encourage the use of sustainable transport modes through the provision of footpaths, cycleways public and transport improvements.